-- 1. Create an efficient, timely, team-oriented, standardized and accurate approach for the evaluation and work up of children with suspected appendicitis - 2.
-Decrease radiation exposure where possible during diagnostic workup
+- 1. Create an efficient, team-oriented, standardized and accurate approach for the evaluation and treatment of children with suspected appendicitis - 2.
+Minimize radiation exposure where possible during diagnostic evaluation

-Data Considerations Interventions Rationale Appendicitis is the most common surgical emergency in children.
-Symptoms overlap Diagnosis many childhood illnesses making this a challenge to diagnosis.
+Data Interventions Rationale Considerations Appendicitis is the most common surgical emergency in children.
+Symptoms overlap many childhood Diagnosis illnesses making this a challenge to diagnosis.
 Delayed diagnosis and rupture are associated with increased morbidity, mortality and prolonged hospital stays.
-Initial misdiagnosis rates range from 28-57% for children age 12 years or younger, and can be much higher in children aged less than 2.
-Several clinical scoring systems have been prospectively studied Clinical in children to aid in the diagnosis of appendicitis, including the Assessment Pediatric Appendicitis Score, the Alvarado Score, and the Low-Risk Appendicitis Score.
+Initial misdiagnosis rates range from 28-5 for children age 12 years or younger, and can be much higher in children aged less than 2.
+Several clinical scoring systems have been prospectively studied in children to aid in Clinical the diagnosis of appendicitis, including the Pediatric Appendicitis Score, the Assessment Alvarado Score, and the Low-Risk Appendicitis Score.
 The newest of these, the Pediatric Appendicitis Risk Calculator (pARC) appears to have the best test characteristics though requires more sophisticated calculations.
 Though ultrasound is inferior to CT scan for the diagnosis of appendicitis, both ACEP and ACR recommend US as the initial study to minimize radiation exposure in pediatric patients.
-A Ultrasound multicenter study at major pediatric centers by Mittal showed ultrasound to have sensitivity of 73% and specificity of 97%.
+A multicenter study at major pediatric centers by Mittal showed Ultrasound ultrasound to have sensitivity of 73% and specificity of 97%.
 However, utility of US for diagnosis of appendicitis depends on pretest probability.
 A study combining US and PAS found that in kids with high risk PAS, 19% of US were falsely negative and 45% with equivocal results had appendicitis.
 For intermediate risk, 13% of equivocal had appendicitis, while 6% with negative US did.
 CT is superior to US and in most studies to MRI.
-CT with contrast CT Scan is the preferred study in the diagnosis of appendicitis with rupture.
+CT with contrast is the preferred CT Scan study in the diagnosis of appendicitis with rupture.
 There is not good evidence suggesting oral contrast improves diagnostic accuracy, though IV contrast is useful.
+At OHSU, sensitivity of CT is ~100% while specificity is 99%.
+Limited abdominal MRI has been studied in children as an alternative to CT.
+In a 2012 retrospective single center study, MR had sensitivity of 97.6%, specificity of 97.0%, PPV 88.9%, and NPV 99.4% with minimum f/u of 30 days for clinical Abdominal MRI confirmation.
+A 2014 study using contrast-enhanced MR showed similar test- characteristics, with sensitivity 96.2%, specificity 95.7%, PPV 92.7%, and NPV 97.8%.
+Appendix was visualized in 67% of cases in this latter study and was visualized in 36% of true negative cases in the former.
+This study can be performed at OHSU, and deferring CT scan to obtain a quick abdomen MRI is generally the preferred option to avoid excess radiation.